GoogleCloudPlatform/docker-ci-helper/MIGRATING_FROM_V1.md

 There are two ways to do this:

 1. Attach a service account to the Kokoro VM
-2. Use the Trampoline service account in the `trampoline` GCS bucket.
+2. Use the Trampoline service account in the `trampoline` GCS bucket (**This will stop working**).

 While it is recommended to use the first option, many Kokoro builds with Trampoline V1 rely on a Trampoline service account stored in the `trampoline` GCS bucket.

-Trampoline supports both use cases.
+The Trampoline script supports both use cases but the restriction on exported keys is going to ban this usage.

 If you want to rely on the legacy Trampoline service account, you need to add `TRAMPOLINE_USE_LEGACY_SERVICE_ACCOUNT` to the environment